Is Forethought Still a Safe Bet Now That Zendesk Has Acquired It?

 Both platforms use AI to handle customer service at scale.
-The difference is architectural.
-Forethought adds AI to your existing support stack — analyzing tickets, suggesting responses, routing conversations.
-MatrixFlows builds the unified knowledge foundation that makes AI-powered self-service actually work across every audience and channel.
+The difference is architectural — and now also strategic.
+Forethought adds AI to your existing support stack, analyzing tickets, suggesting responses, and routing conversations; as a Zendesk-owned product, that AI increasingly assumes you are heading toward Zendesk.
+MatrixFlows builds the unified knowledge foundation that makes AI-powered self-service actually work for customers, partners, and employees across every channel — and stays neutral about which help desk sits underneath.

 Companies choose Forethought when they need better automation of existing support volume.
 They choose MatrixFlows when they need to prevent that volume from arriving — and when support is just one of many audiences requiring knowledge enablement.